A man’s guide to understanding fibromyalgia.

 I am fortunate to be an optimist and things don’t break me easy.
 I also can speak quite openly to my mother-in-law about the issues I am facing, and she is really helpful.

 You may also find endless supportive people in Facebook and Twitter support groups.
 Reach out!
 They are friendly and really supportive.

-Saying that a man’s guide to understanding fibromyalgia doesn’t require only seeking support and taking care of your partner… You must try and be independent!
+Saying that a man’s guide to understanding fibromyalgia symptoms and the disorder itself doesn’t require only seeking support and taking care of your partner… You must try and be independent!

 Self-care matters and should be your priority!

 It’s very important to have your own interests and activities so that you are not always focused on the world of fibromyalgia.
 If you continue to focus only on her, you will reach caregiver burnout!

 I am an extremely active gym-goer, and my wife and I love Latin-Ballroom dancing.

 These things (especially during the Covid-19 lockdown) may not always be possible.
 They weren’t when my wife felt suicidal.

 I took two months of work to be by her side.
 She needed me, I felt most reassured being there and less worried.
 I felt in control… but I had nothing to do.
 Bummer!